The Triangle (film): Plot

-Three high school buddies, Stu (Luke Perry), Tommy (Dan Cortese) and Gus (David Hewlett), decide to go on a pleasure cruise through the Bermuda Triangle.
+Three high school friends, Stu (Luke Perry), Tommy (Dan Cortese) and Gus (David Hewlett), decide to go on a cruise through the Bermuda Triangle.
 Stu's fiancée, Julia (Polly Shannon), insists on attending.

 When they arrive in Bermuda, Gus and Tommy stumble across a voodoo sacrifice.
 Gus takes a photo, causing a voodoo priestess to utter a curse under her breath, so they leave.

 When Tommy, Gus, Stu and Julia get to the dock, they find that their chartered boat is a wrecker run by Captain Morgan (Dorian Harewood) and Charlie (Olivia d'Abo).
 They agree to go out.
 While diving, Julia sees the ghost of a little boy and begins to drown.
 A heavy fog engulfs the boat and the electronic equipment on board begins to malfunction.
-Suddenly a large ship, the RMS Queen of Scots, appears on the horizon.
+Suddenly, a large ship, the RMS Queen of Scots, appears on the horizon.
 Everyone agrees to board the vessel in order to try and salvage parts to fix Morgan's boat.

 They quickly find the captain's log, and they realize that the Queen of Scots was experiencing similar technical difficulties.
 Morgan insists that he can repair it, and everyone splits up to search for the ship's power source.
 Morgan and Tommy discover an elevator that is running without power descend to their level.
 When the door opens, a cricket ball rolls out.
 They find that Morgan's boat has drifted away.

-Captain Morgan decides to go back down to the engine room and try to get the engine running, and they split up again.
+Captain Morgan decides to go back down to the engine room and attempt to get the engine running, and they split up again.
 While in a room, Gus sees the same ghost that Stu's fiancée saw, and suffers a fatal heart attack.
 Stu encounters a vault filled with money and an old cricket bat.
 He is gathering money when Julia intervenes and tries to stop him, but he kills her in a fit of rage.